StefH/SmartContractFunction/README.md

 | ***Quality*** | &nbsp; |
 | &nbsp;&nbsp;**Build Azure** | [![Build Status Azure](https://stef.visualstudio.com/SmartContractFunction/_apis/build/status/SmartContractFunction)](https://stef.visualstudio.com/SmartContractFunction/_build/latest?definitionId=23) |

+This solution uses Azure Table Storage to store the details from the Deployed Smart Contracts.

 ## Functionality

 ### DeploySmartContract

-Use this to *deploy* a new Smart Contract.
+Use this to *deploy* a new Smart Contract to the Ethereum Blockchain.

 #### Example
 Do a **POST** request with this body to endpoint <http://localhost:7071/api/DeploySmartContract>